 He has worked in over 26 African countries, plus many others further afield, producing an extensive archive of documentary stock and some travel images from countries including Botswana, Cuba, Congo (DRC), Liberia, Namibia, Nigeria, Sierra Leone, Eritrea, Rwanda, Senegal, Sudan, Uganda, Vietnam and Zimbabwe.

-His work has been published in most major magazines in South Africa and is regularly used in a range of major publications across Europe and the United States.
+Miller works mostly on assignment for a variety of European newspapers and magazines, as well as for both South African and international NGOs.His work has been published in most major magazines in South Africa and is regularly used in a range of major publications across Europe and the United States.

-Eric Miller Photography [Online] Available at: https://www.eric.co.za [Accessed 27 January 2010]
+Eric Miller Photography [Online] Available at: http://www.eric.co.za [Accessed 27 January 2010]